-Nestled between the Atlantic Ocean and Barnegat Bay in the former Applegate Hardware store.
-The over 100 year old historic building, is now home to Source and Tradition working studio and retail shop.
+Nestled between the Atlantic Ocean and the Barnegat Bay in the former Applegate’s Hardware store.
+The over 100 year old historic building is now home to Source and Tradition working studio and gallery.
 Lightly renovated to preserve the integrity and stories the walls of this structure have to share.
 The space is filled with natural light, salty breezes from the ocean, and reflections of the sunset off the Scow Ditch directly out the back door.
 The toasty kilns are firing around the clock.
 They are the core function and heart beat of the handmade production shop.
 A revival in more ways than one, the space welcomes the community in gathering to celebrate the artistry and heritage of the coastal region.
 Showcasing local talent and original art of all mediums and process.

 Meet the Clay Crew

 Owner, boss lady, artist and mother of 3.
 Classically trained fine woodworker, bronze sculptor, and ceramic artist.
 After graduating from Rhode Island School of Design she honed her skills working for some of the finest craftsmen in the country including furniture makers, a third generation boatbuilder, and a bronze sculptor before returning to her first love clay.
 Loved and lovable.
 Alexandra is a quiet and subtle force to be reckoned with.
 Accepting, inspiring, and encouraging.
 Her shop and studio have an open door policy, inviting in and attracting characters and stories of all shapes and sizes.
 Memories past, present, and future.
 A lover of history, handskills, and the gathering of people and good vibrations.
 Alexandra is the captain of an endlessly creative and inspired ship.